slint-ui/slint/docs/langref/src/file_format.md

 }
 ```

+You can refer to named elements from other elements.

+Some Elements have pre-defined names in addition to any you defined yourself:

-The outermost element of a component is always accessible under the name `root`.
+`root` always refers to the outermost element of a component. `self` is the
-The current element can be referred as `self`.
-The parent element can be referred as `parent`.
+current element, while `parent` always refers to the parent element.

-These names are reserved and cannot be used as element names.
+These names are reserved and can't be defined by the user.